darwin/naga/README.md

+This experimental branch for [blender-clojure](https://github.com/darwin/blender-clojure).

+I want to add first-class support for [ClojureScript](https://github.com/clojure/clojurescript).

+Let's see how far I can get...

+---

 # STPyV8

 STPyV8 allows interop between Python 3 and JavaScript running Google's V8 engine.
 Use STPyV8 to embed JavaScript code directly into your Python project, or to call Python code from JavaScript.